teodorakocic/GIS/README.md

 Second project: **OGC Geospatial Web Services**:

+All layers that are displayed in the application are taken from **first project** and the views have only been expanded so that a greater number of attributes available in the database are read for corresponding objects, so that the display of the layers in the application is more complete

 The installations you need to run this project are:
   - [Apache Tomcat](https://tomcat.apache.org/tomcat-9.0-doc/index.html)
   - [Geoserver](https://geoserver.org/release/stable/)